ishitadatta/Studee/README.md

  2. Credits earned from commenting on posts on forum
  3. Credits earned from replying to comments on forum
  4. Credits earned from assignment submission
- 5. Credits earned from uploading vaccination certificate
- 6. Credits earned from joining a club
+ 5. Credits earned from joining a club
- 7. Credits earned from attending an event
+ 6. Credits earned from attending an event
- 8. Credits earned from enrolling for a course
+ 7. Credits earned from enrolling for a course
- 9. Credit distribution split-up representation using Chart.js
+ 8. Credit distribution split-up representation using Chart.js
- 10. Credit redeem options
+ 9. Credit redeem options
- 11. Display student with highest credits as 'Top Credit student' in dashboard
+ 10. Display student with highest credits as 'Top Credit student' in dashboard
- 12. Credits deducted if posts/comments/replies are deleted
+ 11. Credits deducted if posts/comments/replies are deleted
- 13. Credits deducted if assignment submission is deleted
+ 12. Credits deducted if assignment submission is deleted
- 14. Credits deducted on leaving a club
+ 13. Credits deducted on leaving a club
- 15. Credits deducted on skipping an event
+ 14. Credits deducted on skipping an event
- 16. Credits deducted on withdrawing from a course
+ 15. Credits deducted on withdrawing from a course

 ### Courses
 Teachers can create a course which a student can get enrolled into and receive assignments for the course.